mintproject/mic/docs/notebooks/expose_inputs_outputs.md

-We use IPython2CWL for a tool for converting [IPython](https://ipython.org/) Jupyter Notebooks to [CWL (Common Workflow Language)](https://www.commonwl.org/) Command Line Tools by simply providing typing annotation.
+We use IPython2CWL for a tool to convert [IPython](https://ipython.org/) Jupyter Notebooks to [CWL (Common Workflow Language)](https://www.commonwl.org/) Command Line Tools by simply providing typing annotation.

 ## Supported Types

-### Basic Data Types

-Each variable can be an input or an output.
-The basic data types are:
+The basic date types are:

 - Inputs:
     - CWLFilePathInput